dengliangshi/dengliangshi.github.io/_posts/2017-03-16-some-tips-for-building-neural-network-language-models.md

     </div>
 </div>

-However, when the data set is dealt with as a set of individual sentences, it is feasible to back-propagate errors through a whole sentence without truncation although sometimes several sentence may be very long.
+However, when the data set is dealt with as a set of individual sentences, it is feasible to back-propagate errors through a whole sentence without truncation although sometimes several sentence may be very long and almost the same perplexity is achieved.
 In addition, it makes more sense to take a sentence as a individual when dealing with a language.
 For a sentence $$w_1w_2\dots{w_n}$$, a start mark $$w_0$$ and end mark $$w_{n+1}$$ usually are added before ruuning language model on it.
 The errors will only been back-prograted inside this sentence and not truncation needed, as showed in Figure 2.

 <div class="thumbnail">
     <img src="/images/tips/sentence.png">